filamentphp/filament/packages/infolists/docs/03-entries/06-repeatable.md

 ## Overview

-The repeatable entry allows you repeat a set of entries and layout components for items in an array or relationship.
+The repeatable entry allows you to repeat a set of entries and layout components for items in an array or relationship.

 ```php
 use Filament\Infolists\Components\RepeatableEntry;